 |B-lymphocytes||CD19, CD20, CD22, CD79a, immunoglobulin light chains (kappa or lambda)|

 |T-lymphocytes||CD2, CD3, CD5, CD7, and either CD4 or CD8|

 The following summarizes markers that suggest certain types of cell differentiation:

 |Megakaryocytic differentiation; Platelets||CD41, CD42b, CD61|

 |Monocytic differentiation||CD11b, CD14, CD33, HLA-DR|

 Is there anything else I should know?

 T-lymphocyte subset analysis based on CD3, CD4 and CD8 expression is performed separately to monitor people with HIV/AIDS, for example.
-For more on this, see the article on CD4 Count.

 Is there a reason to choose one type of sample (blood, bone marrow, or tissue) over another for testing?